 Here he is with his cheetahs, facing them off and gaining acceptance.
 He is called Cheetah Man

-Not only does he help to save released cheetahs from dying at the hands of farmers he is also focusing on the farmers to try and teach them to live with nature rather than be at war with it.
+Not only did he help to save released cheetahs from dying at the hands of farmers he was also focusing on the farmers to try and teach them to live with nature rather than be at war with it.
 Living with cheetahs has given him a deep understanding of the cat and the challenging problems this cat faces in a human world at war with nature.